 So... lets see where some small naturally safe to use secrets might lie to optimize maximum metabolism efficiency, things that can activate and stimulate a healthy metabolism.

 Sports, Cardio, weight training, walking, jogging, calisthenics, sit-up and push-ups etc., anything that stimulates thermic activity (burning calories).
-If you work at a desk stand and stretch every so often, have a sip of cold water as often as you can, (just don’t get fried)!
+If you work at a desk: stand and stretch every so often, have a sip of cold water as often as you can, (just don’t get fired)!

 Often hydration is overlooked in the metabolic/diet efficiency equation.
 250-300 ml. refrigerated water first thing before coffee - is a game changer to charging early morning metabolic reaction time.